jsuarez1994/jsuarez1994/README.md

 ## I am Full Stack Developer (Angular/Java) :star:

-My name is Jesus and i am a full stack.
+My name is Jesus and I am a full stack.
 I'm from Spain and I love to continue learning new technologies. :sparkling_heart:

 My main skills are: